Juniper/netconf-perl/docker/README.md

 make
 ```

-Once ready, launch it and test the sample apps:
+Once ready, launch it and test the sample apps.
+The option '-v $PWD:/scripts' mounts
+optionally the current directory into the container, allowing read-write access to files.

 ```
 $ docker images | head -2